lobehub/.github/profile/README.md

 ### 👋🏻 Welcome to LobeHub

-We are a group of passionate design engineers, hoping to provide modern design components and tools for AIGC, and share them in an open-source manner to promote their development and adoption in a broader community.
+We are a group of passionate design engineers, hoping to provide modern design components and tools for AIGC, and creating a technology-driven forum, fostering knowledge interaction and the exchange of ideas that may culminate in mutual inspiration and collaborative innovation.
+Whether for users or professional developers, LobeHub will be your AI Agent playground.

 ### ⭐️ Our Projects